HKH515/VLN56/README.md

 ```
 ###remove
-This command let's the user remove a computer scientist, a computer or a connection.
+This command can be used to remove a computer scientist, a computer or a connection.
 ```
 > remove
 Do you want to remove a Computer Scientist, a Computer or a connection between a Computer Scientist and a Computer?